ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/output_content.rst

 View the Output
 ---------------

-Now you can view the output your work by clicking View Rendered Template in the upper right of the Edit Template area.
+Now you can view your work by clicking View Rendered Template in the upper right of the Edit Template area.

 .. figure:: ../images/ee2_cp_view_rendered_template.png
    :align: center
    :alt: EE2 CP View Rendered Template

-**Congratulations!** You have taken the first steps to learning ExpressionEngine.
-You now know how to create categories, statuses, and channel fields to hold your content; how to create a channel and assign your groups; how to create a file upload preference; how to publish; and finally, how to output your content to the screen.

-***Welcome to ExpressionEngine 2!***
+Congratulations!
+You have taken the first steps to learning ExpressionEngine. **Welcome to ExpressionEngine 2!**